CementDAO/Fixidity/README.md

 multiplication, division and logarithms.
 In a near future exponentials and square roots might be supported.

-In addition to fixed-point airthmetic operations, FixidityLib is fully protected against overflow.
+In addition to fixed point arithmetic operations, FixidityLib is fully protected against overflow.
 Any operation that causes an overflow to happen will revert.

 A number of constants have been provided that identify the safe limits for operation.
-When fixed-point arithmetic operations are done with values between zero and a limit there will be no overflows and therefore the functions will never revert.
+When fixed point arithmetic operations are done with values between zero and a limit there will be no overflows and therefore the functions will never revert.
 It would be then useful in some cases to use those limits to reject user inputs with an informative message when those